 It contains polyphenols like flavonoids, some of which can help regulate cholesterol levels.

-One study in hamsters with high cholesterol found that tamarind fruit extract lowered total cholesterol, LDL ("bad") cholesterol and triglycerides (4).
+One study in hamsters with high cholesterol found that tamarind fruit extract lowered total cholesterol, LDL (bad) cholesterol, and triglycerides (

-Bottom Line: Tamarind pulp contains plant compounds that may protect against heart disease and oxidative damage.
+Tamarind pulp contains plant compounds that may protect against heart disease and oxidative damage but more research needs be conducted on human participants in order to better understand its benefits.

 Tamarind is also relatively high in magnesium.

-However, 48% of people in the US do not get enough magnesium (5).
+However, up to 20% of people in the United States do not get enough magnesium (

 Tamarind extract contains natural compounds that have antimicrobial effects (6).

-In fact, studies show that this plant may have anti-fungal, antiviral and antibacterial activity.
+In fact, studies show that this plant may have antifungal, antiviral, and antibacterial activity (6).

 It has also been used in traditional medicine to treat diseases like malaria (1).